eclab/grains/v2/ensemble/README.md

 ## Configurations
 Here are some configurations.
-Note that I am have only tested #1.
+Note that I have only tested #1.

 1. **GRAINS V2 PROTOTYPE OR NANO OR NANO EVERY IN COMBINATION WITH AN IMDI HEART.**
    I presently own a prototype GRAINS V2 from Tangible Waves, but